ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_seaice.rst

 Diagnostics are stored in diag_scripts/seaice/

+* seaice_trends.ncl: calculates ice extent trend distributions (similar to IPCC AR5 Chapter 9, Fig. 9.24c/d)
 * seaice_tsline.ncl: creates a time series line plots of total sea ice area and extent (accumulated) for northern and southern hemispheres with optional multi-model mean and standard deviation.
-One value is used per model per year, either annual mean or the mean value of a selected month.
+One value is used per model per year, either annual mean or the mean value of a selected month (similar to IPCC AR5 Chapter 9, Fig. 9.24a/b)
 * seaice_aux.ncl: contains a function for calculating sea ice area or extent from sea ice concentration.

 User settings in recipe
 -----------------------

+#.
+Script seaice_trends.ncl

+   *Required settings (scripts)*

+   * month: selected month (1, 2, ..., 12) or annual mean ("A")
+   * region: region to be analyzed ( "Arctic" or "Antarctic")

+   *Optional settings (scripts)*

+   * fill_pole_hole: fill observational hole at North pole, Default: False

+   *Optional settings (variables)*

+   * ref_model: array of references plotted as vertical lines

 #.
 Script seaice_tsline.ncl